khushboop09/Articles/test.md

 * * * * *

- dodeclare all member variables at the top of a class, with static variables at the very top.
+ **do** declare all member variables at the top of a class, with static variables at the very top.

 ``` {.prettyprint .linenums .run .code-hscroll}